-The DEEP Network has established nodes (local action groups) in cities around the world.
+The DEEP Network has established nodes (local action groups) around the world.
 Working collaboratively, the DEEP Network:

-- Organizes intercultural dialogue, elicitive conflict transformation, and peace building projects in partnership with marginalized communities.
+- Organizes intercultural dialogue, elicitive conflict transformation, and peace building projects in partnership with communities whose voices and life-ways have been marginalized, devalued, and neglected.

 - Undertakes research that enhances understanding of conflict and peace practices and leads to innovative policies and programs.